 Everyone is responsible for registering themselves and by law you must register to vote or you could be fined.

-- once we've checked your details, you'll either receive a letter from us requesting more information or a letter to confirm that you're registered (submitting an application doesn't automatically mean you'll be registered, as we need to make several checks beforehand)
+- Once we've checked your details, you'll either receive a letter from us requesting more information, or a letter to confirm that you're registered.

-- strict statutory deadlines mean you can only be added to the register if we receive your application by the required time, and we have all the information needed to process it
+- Strict statutory deadlines mean you can only be added to the register if we receive your application by the required deadline, and we have all the information needed to process it.

-- if you're not on the register of electors, you may find it harder to get a loan, mortgage, finance agreement or even a mobile phone as certain credit reference agencies use the register to confirm stability of residence
+- If you're not on the register of electors, you may find it harder to get a loan, mortgage, finance agreement or even a mobile telephone, as certain credit reference agencies use the register to confirm stability of residence.

 Who can register to vote

 You can only register to vote if you're: